enkidevs/curriculum/General/Networking/important-networking-metrics.md

 [1:Measuring performance]
 It's not mandatory to measure performance.
 Instead it can also be modelled and simulated.

-One such example is using state transition diagrams to model queuing performance using **network simulator**.
+One such example is using state transition diagrams to model queuing performance using a **network simulator**.